-The Mote-Wake PCB (Figure 3) measures 1.25 in × 2.25 in, and has mounting holes and a set of Hirose 51-pin Mote expansion connectors in the same locations as the Motes and their common expansion mod-The connectors, which pass through all signals, allow Mote-Wake to be placed at an arbitrary location in a MICA2/MICAz hardware stack.
-The mounting holes, which are connected to GND and surrounded by generous keep-out regions, allow Mote-Wake to be physically secured to the hardware stack with ease, while simultaneously avoiding the risk of shorts or other damage.
-Mote-Wake is a two-layer board.
+The Shake 'n Wake printed circuit board (Figure 3) measures $1.25 \text{ in} \times 2.25 \text{ in}$ , and has mounting holes and a set of Hirose 51-pin mote expansion connectors that are compatible with MICAz and MICA2 motes.
+The connectors, which pass through all signals, allow Shake 'n Wake to be placed at an arbitrary location in a MICA2/MICAz hardware stack.
+The mounting holes, which are connected to GND and surrounded by generous keep-out regions, allow Shake 'n Wake to be physically secured to the hardware stack with ease, while simultaneously avoiding the risk of shorts or other damage.
+Shake 'n Wake is a two-layer board.
 The unused area on the top copper has been designated as a polygon fill connected to GND, while the unused area on the bottom copper is a polygon fill connected to VCC.
 This technique provides some of the benefits of VCC/GND planes, e.g., distributed decoupling capacitance and shielding, without the expense of a four-layer board, which would be required for full power planes.
-Mote-Wake is powered directly from the Mote's VCC/GND, as made available on the 51-pin Hirose expansion connectors.
+Shake 'n Wake is powered directly from the mote's VCC/GND, as made available on the 51-pin Hirose expansion connectors.